abender/needham-schroeder/README.md

 ## TODOs

 * **The timestamp validation is currently disabled for Contiki Applications until I've found a proper way to handle timestamps on constrained devices**
+* Create callback function for timestamp validation
+* Move some defines to a config.h
-* Implement tests!
+* Implement tests
 * Improve Contiki compatibility
-* Implement other encryption methods
-* Transmission error detection
-* Check cleanups
-* Vary the timeout of retransmissions
+* Vary the timeout of retransmissions (e.g. lineary/exponentially increasing intervals)

 ## Authors and Contact

-seNS was written by Andreas Bender <bender@tzi.de>
+seNS was written by Andreas Bender <bender86@arcor.de>

 If you have any questions, remarks, suggestion, improvements, etc. feel free to drop a line at the address given above.